Um, your boy is a dud. And all you’re doing is trying to capitalize on this dude’s name and image. And you have no idea what you’re saying.

 The below excerpt is from a draft in 2018.
 I decided to go ahead and publish it because I think it’s funny.
-It’s now 2020 and stupid people are still arguing whether Yogi Bhajan is real or not.
+It’s now 2020 and stupid people are still arguing whether Yogi Bhajan is for real or not.
 I’m grabbing my popcorn.

 3HO Sikh Dharma and Kundalini Yoga seem to be having a trending moment.
 Yogi Tea is everywhere.
 By the way, it tastes disgusting, and its profits get funneled through a giant multi-million dollar private security firm.
 Kundalini Yoga is hip and cool on Instagram, and I have even seen Yogi Bhajan memes and quotes on my own feed (gross).
 And what’s alarming is that today there are dozens or maybe even hundreds of individuals – from 1st generation members, to 2nd generation ‘indiakids’, to recent converts – trying to make a brand for themselves under the banner of Kundalini Yoga as Taught by Yogi Bhajan (Registered Trademark).